1c-syntax/bsl-language-server/docs/en/index.md

 To set source code folder for analysis use parameter `--srcDir` (short `-s`) followed by the path (relative or absolute) to the source code folder.
 To generate an analysis report you need to specify one or more reporters.
 To specify reporter use parameter `--reporter` or `-r`, followed by reporter key.
 You may specify several reporters.
 The list of reporters see in section  **Reporters**.
+If the `--outputDir` directory does not exist, it is created before analysis starts.

 Command line example to run analysis: